-Summer is scorching so is the recent buzz and politics behind Nanar refinery project— it has lot of secrets in its stomach yet to be revealed—starting from political corruption and conspiracy to spreading confidential information to fooling Nanar farmers to acquire their lands at least rate.
+Summer is scorching so is the recent buzz and politics behind Nanar refinery project.
+It has many unknown secrets.
+From political corruption and conspiracy to spreading confidential information.
+Even fooling Nanar farmers to acquire their lands at low rates.

 Why it is a big deal for government?